Yellow-Dog-Man/Resonite-Issues/README.md

 - Providing the source of the mod can be helpful as well to provide more context, even when we don't run it

 **Thank you for your reports, and feedback.**

+# Github Posting Guidelines

+We have a few guidelines to keep in mind when submitting new issues:

+- Keep discussion relevant to the issue.

+- Please follow the direction of the developers in closing or resolving issues.
+Do not harass or otherwise attack developers if you disagree with the closing or direction provided concerning an issue.

+- Keep discussion civil.
+Arguments and personal disagreements should be brought to private messages, and  be respectful of the work of other users and other platforms.
+Entering into the repository with the intention to start arguments will lead to your removal.

+- All posts must be compliant with Github’s rules on appropriate content.

+- Adult, Hateful or Obscene Content is not allowed in this Github.
+Please keep posts in the Github compliant with the broader Resonite Usage Guidelines.

+- Respect the identity of others.
+Use the names and pronouns that others request.
+If you make an honest mistake, simply correct yourself and move on.
+When in doubt, use neutral terms such as "They" or "Them".
+Debates on or rhetoric against trans identities, rights, or existence will not be tolerated here.
+We believe these conversations to be harmful, not political, and do not have a place here.